 Our business provides reliable and sustainable water solutions that address the operational and environmental demands of the energy industry and actively reduce emissions.
 Through our significant investment in permanent pipeline infrastructure to safely gather and transport produced water, we minimize the need for produced water trucking, a major contributor of greenhouse gas emission, traffic congestion and road safety concerns in the communities in which we operate.
 Additionally, we are leaders in the evaluation, piloting and advancement of water treatment technologies, including the development of solutions for the use of treated produced water outside of the oil and gas industry.
-For example, we are piloting and developing proprietary processes for treating produced water for environmental, agricultural and industrial water demand, including evaluating the use of treated produced water as process water for carbon sequestration and direct air capture.
+For example, we are piloting and developing proprietary processes for treating produced water as process water for carbon sequestration and direct air capture.